THOMASELOVE/432-classes-2025/class27/README.md

 3. [Get Started with Tidymodels](https://www.tidymodels.org/start/) is a great place to start learning about tidymodels.
 The book is [Tidy Modeling with R](https://www.tmwr.org/) by Max Kuhn and Julia Silge.
 4. Generalized Additive Models (gams) in R: See [Noam Ross' online (free) short course](https://noamross.github.io/gams-in-r-course/) and Michael Clark's [Generalized Additive Models](https://m-clark.github.io/generalized-additive-models/) and the [gratia package](https://github.com/gavinsimpson/gratia) which provides `ggplot`-based graphics and utility functions for working with generalized additive models (GAMs) fitted using the `mgcv` package.
 5. [Hands-On Machine Learning with R](https://bradleyboehmke.github.io/HOML/) is a useful (if somewhat dated) text by Bradley Boehmke & Brandon Greenwell.

+- If you want to learn more about [the purrr package](https://purrr.tidyverse.org/), I suggest [Posit's cheat sheet on the purrr package](https://rstudio.github.io/cheatsheets/html/purrr.html) and the [Iteration chapter](https://r4ds.hadley.nz/iteration.html) in [R for Data Science](https://r4ds.hadley.nz/).
+- Some people will want to learn how to do things they now know how to do in R using Python.
+If you're one of those people, good for you.
+I'm the wrong person to ask.
+You might [start here](https://optimumsportsperformance.com/blog/from-tidyverse-to-python/), or [here](https://rebeccabarter.com/blog/2023-09-11-from_r_to_python), but I really don't have any good advice for you.

 I have recommended multiple other things on [our Sources page](https://github.com/THOMASELOVE/432-sources).